AhmedFathyAbdelaaal/MYSQLWorkshop/README.md

 ## Starting with home.php

 Our home file is the page users are sent to when they are logged in successfuly.
+I used the Bootstrap to format the pages of the project.
+Each page had a Navbar and for our home page we had a message that says "welcome 'name of user' ".

 The code for it will be gives below: